 HOW DO MASONS GIVE TO CHARITY?

-Every Mason is encouraged to give generously within his means and without detriment to himself or his family, through Alms collections, gift aid etc. Unlike many other organisations, Freemasons never ask the general public for money, do not make street collections nor public appeals.
+Every Mason is encouraged to give generously within his means and without detriment to himself or his family, through alms collections, gift aid etc. Unlike many other organisations, Freemasons never ask the general public for money; do not make street collections or public appeals.

-At each Masonic meeting there is normally an Alms collection.
-This will be given in accordance with the directions of, and by prior announcement by the Master (W.M.)
-This may be for the benefit of and shared between a list of several chosen charities or worthy causes, may be for a Festival Appeal, an Almoners Fund or a Lodge Benevolent Fund.
-There may also be a raffle at the dinner following or in some cases prior to the meeting again, the beneficiary being announced beforehand.
+At each Masonic meeting there is normally a collection.
+This will be given in accordance with the directions of, and by prior announcement by the Master (WM).
+This may be for the benefit of and shared between several chosen charities or worthy causes, may be for a Festival Appeal, an Almoners Fund or a Lodge Benevolent Fund.
+There may also be a raffle at the dinner following or in some cases prior to the meeting, the beneficiary being announced beforehand.
 The Lodge Charity Steward may also organise a collection or other special fundraising activity for a Festival or other authorised purpose.
 There are planned giving schemes available to the individual Mason, which the Lodge Charity Steward will be pleased to explain.

 WHAT IS THE FIRST THING A NEW MASON SHOULD DO ABOUT CHARITY?

-Brethren should talk to their Proposer and Seconder, as charitable giving is a founding principle of Freemasonry.
-Then they should consult with their Lodge Charity Steward as soon as possible after joining; any queries which he cannot answer immediately will be referred to the Provincial Grand Charity Steward through the Provincial Office.
+Brethren should talk to their Proposer and Seconder, to understand the Masonic principles of charitable giving, which is a founding principle of Freemasonry.
+Then they should consult with the Lodge Charity Steward as soon as possible after joining to gain a high-level understanding of Lodge charitable aims and the national and provincial Masonic Charities and their aims; any queries which he cannot answer immediately will be referred to the Provincial Grand Charity Steward through the Provincial Office.

 TO WHAT CHARITABLE CAUSES DO MASONS GIVE?